MicrosoftDocs/windows-itpro-docs/windows/manage/appv-available-mdm-settings.md

 ---

 # Available Mobile Data Management (MDM) settings for App-V
 With Windows 10, Version 1703, you can configure, deploy, and manage your App-V apps by using these Mobile Data Management (MDM) settings.
-For the full list of available settings, see the [Policy CSP]() page.
+For the full list of available settings, see the [EnterpriseAppVManagement CSP](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/mdm/enterpriseappvmanagement-csp) page.

 <table>
     <tr>